MaggieKimani1/StackOverflow-Lite-1/README.md

 This is an Andela Bootcamp Challenge, the challenge is to create a mini-version of stack overflow.

 ## Summary
 The StackOverflow-lite allows a user to ask and answer questions.
 Any user registered or unregistered to the platform can view the question(s) on the platform.
-This platform will constitute of the following;
+This platform will constitute the UI

-1. API
-2. UI

 ## Features
 1. User will register and login